KKV9/custom-shell.yazi/README.md

 desc = "Blocking echo command with fish"
 ```

 **NOTE:** The first argument must be either "auto" or the shell name e.g. "fish".
-Multiple yazi arguments must be quoted with single quotes.
+Multiple yazi arguments `--args` must be quoted with single quotes.

 # Features

 - Open any shell as your default yazi shell.
 - When shell is set to `auto` or unspecified, will read from $SHELL environment variable.
-- Usage of aliases/abbreviations (interactive mode) is supported by default in fish.
+- Usage of aliases/abbreviations (interactive mode) is supported in posix and fish.
 - Supports default yazi shell arguments `[run]` `--confirm` and `--block`.
 - `[run]` shell variables/positional arguments supported in fish and posix compliant shells.
 - Fixes some bugs associated with `[run]` variables.
 - Drop to shell while retaining `[run]` variables (fish only for now)

-**NOTE:** To use aliases in posix compliant shells use the `--interactive` flag.
-Currenly work in progress!
-Will be buggy.

 # Run variables

 | Variable      | Shells        | Value                    |